ScorexFoundation/sigmastate-interpreter/src/test/scala/sigmastate/utxo/examples/ico-example.md

 ### The Issuance Stage

-This stage is about only one spending transaction to get to the next stage, which is the withdrawal stage.
-At the issuance stage, the main things should happen.
-As in the previous case, the issuance sub-contract assumes

-In the first place, the tree should change a list of allowed operations from "inserts only" to "removals only", as the next stage, the withdrawal one, is about removing from the dictionary.
+This stage has only one spending transaction to get to the next stage (the withdrawal stage).
+The spending transactions makes the following modifications.
+Firstly, the it changes the list of allowed operations on the dictionary from "inserts only" to "removals only", as the next stage (withdrawal) is only dealing with removing entries from the dictionary.

-In the second place, the contract is checking that proper amount of ICO tokens are issued.
-In Ergo, it is allowed to issue one new kind of token per transaction, and the identifier of the token should be equal to the (unique) identifier of the first input coin.
-The issuance sub-contract is checking that a new token has been issued, and the amount of it is equal to the amount of nanoErgs collected by the ICO contract coin to the moment.
+Secondly, the contract checks that the proper amount of ICO tokens are issued.
+In Ergo, it is allowed to issue one new kind of token per transaction, and the identifier of the token should be equal to the (unique) identifier of the first input box.
+The issuance sub-contract checks that a new token has been issued, and the amount of it is equal to the amount of nanoErgs collected by the ICO at till now.

-In the third place, the contract is checking that a spending transaction is indeed re-creating the coin with a guarding script corresponding to the next stage, the withdrawal stage.
+Thirdly, the contract checks that a spending transaction is indeed re-creating the box with the guard script corresponding to the next stage, the withdrawal stage.

-At this stage a project can withdraw collected Ergs.
-And, of course, the spending transaction should pay a fee.
-Thus the sub-contract is checking that the spending transaction has indeed 3 outputs (for the contract itself, for the project withdrawal, and for the fee), and that the only first output is carrying the tokens issued.
+Finally, the project should withdraw collected Ergs, and of course, each spending transaction should pay a fee.
+Thus, the sub-contract checks that the spending transaction has indeed 3 outputs (one each for the project tokens box, the Ergs wirhdrawal box, and the fee box), and that the first output and output is carrying the tokens issued.
 As we do not specify project money withdrawal details, we require a project signature on the spending transaction.

     val openTree = SELF.R5[AvlTree].get